D0ward/special-effects/README.md

-# special-effects
+# special-effects write with the help pygame
-special effects from camp